ploomber/soopervisor/doc/tutorials/slurm.rst

 .. tip::

-   If you execute ``soopervisor export cluster``, only tasks whose source code has changed will be executed again, to force execution of all tasks, run ``soopervisor export cluster --mode force``
+   If you execute ``soopervisor export cluster``, only tasks whose source code has changed will be executed again, to force the execution of all tasks, run ``soopervisor export cluster --mode force``